michalrus/intero-nix-shim/README.md

 ```

 **Warning**: if you choose the `.dir-locals.el` way, Emacs has a security mechanism to prevent untrusted code execution.
 You will have to accept this setting.
 If you use `global-intero-mode`, Intero will start loading before you manage to whitelist this setting.
 Therefore, the first time, it will fail.
 Just do `M-x intero-restart`.

-## Other options

-You could add `intero-nix-shim` to your project’s `nix-shell` and have it compiled in the same environment as your project.

-Then you’d have to somehow resolve its path in `.dir-locals.el`, e.g. by running `nix-shell --run 'command -v intero-nix-shell'`.

-Or, simpler, by using https://github.com/shlevy/nix-buffer.

-## Real world examples

-For a self-contained one, please, clone https://github.com/michalrus/kornel, visit its `Main.hs` in Emacs, accept its `.dir-locals.el`, start `(intero-mode)`, and wait a moment.
-Consider running `nix-shell --pure --run 'intero-nix-shim --help'` in a terminal in the project’s directory first, not to freeze your Emacs for a significant time.
-Also, when opening new Haskell buffers in this project, the value for `intero-stack-executable` will need to be recalculated by Nix, significantly slowing you down.
-That’s why, performance wise, it’s best to install `intero-nix-shim` globally.
-Compare the `.dir-locals.el` proposed above with ones in this project.